notnoop/libcontainer-lxc-bug/README.md

 [`libcontainer/output.txt`](./libcontainer/output.txt) has a sample output of libcontainer test case.
 When compiled without LXC, the cgroups inside the cgroup container consistently get set; but when running with liblxc, the cgroup results vary from run to run with only some cgroup subsystems getting assigned to the expected values.

+There is also a third directory, [`nomad`](./nomad), with scripts for demonstrating the issue with Nomad itself.  [`nomad/output.txt`](./nomad/output.txt) shows a sample job that shows inconsistent cgroup settings inside the exec container.

-It's worth noting that in both cases, linking against liblxc is sufficient to trigger the issue.
+It's worth noting that in all cases, linking against liblxc is sufficient to trigger the issue.
 No calls to liblxc library is required.

 ## Why?!
 How?!